Imagine two ordinary individuals.

 But here’s the good news:

 Group people on the basis on what situation that created them and how, when and where they choose to communicate.
-It’s easier, it’s faster, it makes more sense and most of all — it makes your PR activities much more relevant and efficient.
+It’s easier, it’s faster, it makes more sense and most of all — it makes your public relations activities much more relevant and efficient.